rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 Allows Type Inference for Generic Instance Creation
 ---------------------------------------------------

-Since Java 7, developers can replace the type arguments required to invoke the constructor of a generic class with an empty set of type parameters (&lt;&gt;).[^6] The empty set of type parameters, also known as diamond, allows the compiler to infer type arguments from the context.
-By using diamond construction, developers clarify the use of generic instead of the deprecated raw types, the version of a generic type without type arguments.
+Since Java 7, developers can replace the type parameters required to invoke the constructor of a generic class with an empty set of type parameters (&lt;&gt;).[^6] The empty set of type parameters, also known as diamond, allows the compiler to infer type arguments from the context.
+By using diamond construction, developers clarify the use of generic instead of the deprecated raw types, the version of a generic type without type parameters.
 Java allows raw types only to ensure compatibility with pre-generics code.
 The benefit of the diamond constructor, in this context, is clarity since it is more concise.
 Code snippet below shows the use of the diamond